stefanprodan/swarmprom/README.md

 ```

 The above result is not very helpful since you can't tell what Swarm node is behind the instance IP.
-Let's write that query taking in account the node_meta metric:
+So let's write that query taking in account the node_meta metric:

 ```sql
 sum(node_memory_MemAvailable * on(instance) group_left(node_id, node_name) node_meta) by (node_id, node_name)